A topic from the subject of Biochemistry in Chemistry.

 Data Analysis

-Describe statistical and bioinformatics methods used for lipid and carbohydrate data analysis.
-Explain methods for lipidomics and glycomics.
+This section will describe statistical and bioinformatics methods used for lipid and carbohydrate data analysis.
+It will explain methods for lipidomics and glycomics.

 Applications